 Well, babies or infants have to be in one extra layer as you are wearing.
 Suppose you are wearing a single layer, add one more for your infant.

 During the winter season keep a blanket to cover your newborn.
 When babies are in their car seats, it is not very airy for them to feel cold.
 Just have their feet covered as well as proper clothing.
-Using breathable car seat covers outside would help them stay comfy and less vulnerable to catch germs.
+Using breathable car seat covers outside would help them stay comfy and less vulnerable to catching germs.

 During summers rear-facing seats tend to stay warm.
-Just keep checking the temperature at the backseat.
+Just keep checking the temperature in the backseat.
 Sometimes babies cry because of the heat in the car.
 Please do not cover your infant in his car seat or stroller under a blanket during the summer season as the temperature is relatively higher inside the covered car seats.
 Too many layers or too few layers as not being weather appropriate could be an issue for babies.

 Read more